b4ware/cyclopts/bram/readme.md

 - [ ] Do calls deeper into the library (if I'm slowing things down)
 - [ ] Make a recycled FastAPI demo (or similar, I want to think of a way to support multiple kinds of output).
 - [ ] Why not `textual` > `rich`?
-  - It's a totally unnecessary over complication, my whole point is that a certain kind of TUI and CLI are kind of interchangeable.
+    - It's a totally unnecessary over complication.
-  - Does textual e.g. work over ssh?
+    - It doesn't map at all as nice onto CLIs as most TUIs.
+    - But it does work over ssh and is probably way nicer to use??